stephnan/boodle/README.md

 ## Usage

-To run boodle, install and configure [PostgreSQL](https://www.postgresql.org) on your machine.
+To run boodle, install a Java JDK/JRE suitable for your system.
+I usually use [OpenJDK](https://openjdk.java.net/), but your mileage may vary.
+Install Clojure following the official [Getting Started](https://clojure.org/guides/getting_started), and then install and configure [PostgreSQL](https://www.postgresql.org) on your machine.

 Set up the database with the necessary tables and permissions you find in [model.sql](https://github.com/manuel-uberti/boodle/blob/master/resources/sql/model.sql).
 Check also `conf/config.edn` to adjust the database connection parameters.